 - Behavioral therapy, which lets you make choices that counteract dysfunction in your actions or thoughts

-- Individual and group therapy sessions for presenting you with addiction education and relapse prevention
+- Individual therapy and group therapy sessions for presenting you with addiction education and relapse prevention

 Learn more about the status of public health during the National Health Education Week 2018.
 Most importantly, don’t wait to get help for a substance abuse problem that you wish you could quit.
 At Melrose Recovery Group, caring therapists want to assist you with returning to a sober lifestyle.
 Call 866-271-3438 today to make it happen.